Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/gnuplot/README.md

   * It turns out it now also needs libiconv as a dependency as that came previously in through another package that doesn't need it anymore.

+  * For LUMI/23.12, license information was added to the installation and the sanity checks were improved.